sectsect/react-dfp/Readme.md

 ## 🚨 Why use @sect/react-dfp instead of react-dfp?

-Currently, [react-dfp](https://github.com/jaanauati/react-dfp) has the following issues: [Invalid arguments: PubAdsService.refresh([]).](https://github.com/jaanauati/react-dfp/issues/213)
+[react-dfp](https://github.com/jaanauati/react-dfp) in [v.0.21.0](https://github.com/jaanauati/react-dfp/releases/tag/v0.21.0), has the following issues: [Invalid arguments: PubAdsService.refresh([]).](https://github.com/jaanauati/react-dfp/issues/213)

-This package has reverted a commit added in [react-dfp](https://github.com/jaanauati/react-dfp) [v.0.21.0](https://github.com/jaanauati/react-dfp/releases/tag/v0.21.0) to avoid this issue.
+This package temporarily avoids this problem.
+If the problem is resolved, we recommend using [react-dfp](https://github.com/jaanauati/react-dfp).

 ## Installation: